fabsrc/graphql-schema-diff/README.md

   Options
-    --fail-on-dangerous-changes  Exit with error on dangerous changes --ignore-breaking-changes  Do not exit with error on breaking changes --create-html-output  Creates an HTML file containing the diff --html-output-directory  Directory where the HTML file should be stored (Default: './schemaDiff') --header, -H  Header to send to all remote schema sources
+    --fail-on-dangerous-changes  Exit with error on dangerous changes --fail-on-breaking-changes  Exit with error on breaking changes --fail-on-all-changes  Exit with error on all changes --use-colors Use colors for diff terminal output --create-html-output  Creates an HTML file containing the diff --html-output-directory  Directory where the HTML file should be stored (Default: './schemaDiff') --header, -H  Header to send to all remote schema sources